 We use certain financial measures in this presentation that are not measures of financial performance under U.S. GAAP.
 These non-GAAP measures, defined below, should be viewed as supplements to (not substitutes for) our results of operations and other measures reported under GAAP.
 Other companies may not define or calculate these non-GAAP measures in the same way.
-Reconciliations of these non-GAAP measures to the most closely comparable GAAP measures are presented on the following slides of this presentation.
+Reconciliations of these non-GAAP measures to the most closely comparable GAAP measures are presented in this presentation and the related appendix.

 "Underlying change" in measures of statements of operations.
 We present changes in certain measures, or line items, of the statements of operations that are adjusted to an "underlying" basis.
 We use "underlying change" for the following measures of the statements of operations: (a) underlying net sales; (b) underlying gross profit; (c) underlying advertising expenses; (d) underlying selling, general, and administrative (SG&A) expenses; and (e) underlying operating income.
-To calculate these measures, we adjust, as applicable, for (a) acquisitions and divestitures, (b) foreign exchange, (c) estimated net changes in distributor inventories, and (d) a non-cash write-down of the Chambord brand name.
+To calculate these measures, we adjust, as applicable, for (a) acquisitions and divestitures, (b) foreign exchange, and (c) estimated net changes in distributor inventories.
 We explain these adjustments below.